 Airbnb: Another option if you are struggling to find cheap rooms, or if don’t want to stay in a traditional hotel.
 Airbnb would be the better choice for doing room sharing with some marketing friends.

-Tip 4: Bring Business Cards
+Tip 4: Have Business Cards On You At All Times:

 Seriously don’t this dude/lady and push your cards onto people.
 You meet so many cool people and unfortunately, will forget some of them the following morning.
 Summit can be pretty overwhelming when you don’t get a chance to decompress and take it all in.
-At least this way, they will have something to get ahold of you.
+At least this way, they will have something to get a hold of you.
 Like Prince Charming looking for the owner of a glass slipper.

 - Business cards are not a conversation starter.